apache/mxnet/contrib/clojure-package/README.md

 `nvidia-smi --query-gpu=timestamp,name,utilization.gpu,utilization.memory,memory.total,memory.free,memory.used --format=csv -l 5
 timestamp, name, utilization.gpu [%], utilization.memory [%], memory.total [MiB], memory.free [MiB], memory.used [MiB]`

-**Is the Gluon Api supported?**
+**Supported APIs**
-There are 3 high level apis supported in MxNet: FeedForward, Module, and Gluon.
+There are 3 high level apis supported in MxNet: (Model/FeedForward), Module, and Gluon.
 The Module api is supported in the Clojure package because of the existing support for it in the Scala package.
 The Module api is very similar to the Gluon api and examples of the usage can be found in the examples directory.
+The Model/FeedForward Api is deprected.

 Gluon support will come later and may or may not be built on the Scala gluon api (when it lands there)